 We do a variety of routine and non-routine surgeries.
 Spays and neuters are some of the more common procedures we do.
 Dental cleanings are another popular surgery.
 Whether your pet is a senior and needs extensive cleaning, or if you’re just having a prophylactic dental done, we are here to make it possible.
 Deciduous teeth removal is a procedure we occasionally do when a puppy has not lost its baby teeth and is past the age of losing them on their own.

-An Exploratory (also known as a Laparotomy) are surgeries with a purpose of finding something internal that is making the pet sick and we could not see anything with radiographs or other testing.
+An Exploratory (also known as a Laparotomy) is a surgery with a purpose of finding something internal that is making the pet sick.
+We perform these in the event that we cannot see anything with radiographs or other testing.